-Gary Sick served on the National Security Council under Presidents Ford, Carter, and Reagan.
+Sick served on the National Security Council under presidents Ford, Carter, and Reagan.
 He was the principal White House aide for Iran during the Iranian Revolution and the hostage crisis.
 Sick is a captain (ret.) in the U.S. Navy, with service in the Persian Gulf, North Africa, and the Mediterranean.

 Other Related Resources

 - Dealing with Iran: "Missed Opportunities" and "Holding Contradictory Ideas at the Same Time"